John Victor Luce, Public Orator 1972-2005

 It would be hard to exaggerate how well he wrote, an elegant and dignified simplicity that, perhaps curiously, did not owe anything obvious to classical stylistic models, although in its forcefulness, effectiveness and structured clarity was certainly informed by the best principles of Classical rhetoric.

 The same rhetorical principles informed his Latin, which one reviewer of his public orations likened to the style of Pliny the Elder.
-He was Public Orator for 33 years (1972–2005), the longest tenure in Trinity’s history.
+He was Public Orator for 33 years (1972–2005).
 His successors in the role of Public Orator will forever treasure the memory of the wisdom and wit of his advice on latinity, which he generously offered until Winter Commencements 2010.
 We offer a celebration of his oratory in this dedicated space of the Classics webpage.
 Follow us for updates!